 - Choose capable hardware and test it – never go to the field without testing your form on the same kind of device that will be used in the field, well in advance of your field activity.
 Longer forms require more memory, which usually means a more expensive phone, so do not plan to collect data with a 500 question survey on a $30 basic phone (or tablet).
 Devices with less than 2GB of RAM memory are more likely to have problems running Magpi, and more RAM may be needed for longer or more complex forms.

-- System Configuration and RAM memory – we recommend using a mobile device that is running a recent version of the operating system, with a minimum of 2GB of RAM memory and 16GB of free storage.
+- System Configuration and RAM memory – Magpi requires a mobile device that is running a recent version of the operating system, with a minimum of 2GB of RAM memory.
 WE DO NOT SUPPORT ANY DEVICES THAT DO NOT MEET THESE SPECIFICATIONS.
-As with any computer program, Magpi Plus will run faster if the device running it has more RAM memory, and as with any computer system, longer and more complex forms will require more RAM memory.
+As with any computer program, Magpi will run faster if the device running it has more RAM memory, and as with any computer system, longer and more complex forms will require more RAM memory.
 Android users must be running Android 4.4 (KitKat) or later.

 - Allow adequate time to register all users – if you have many data collectors or other users to be registered, do not leave it until the last minute, just in case you have problems with connectivity.
 Register everyone at least several days in advance, and confirm that they are able to log into the system on the phone and, if needed, on the web.